 Why Is My New York License Suspended?

 Getting a notice in the mail from the New York State Department of Motor Vehicles telling you that your driving privileges have been suspended can be a very unwelcome surprise.
 When a motorist’s license is suspended, The New York State DMV sends out a suspension notice through the mail.
-The letter explains the reasoning behind your suspension, however, it does not elaborate much.
-If you are interested in learning why a New York State License can be suspended, read on.
-We’ve compiled a short list containing the most common reasons why your license would be suspended in New York State.
+The letter explains the reasoning behind your suspension; however, it does not elaborate much.
+We have compiled a short list containing the most common reasons why your license would be suspended in New York State.

 1. You were suspended because of an insurance lapse.

-Buying auto insurance is the law.
-If you don’t purchase an auto insurance plan or if you let your insurance lapse because you don’t pay the insurance premium, your license can be suspended .
-Usually the length of the suspension is the length of the lapse.
+Buying auto insurance and keeping insurance on the car is the law.
+If you let your insurance lapse by not paying the insurance premium or cancelling your insurance without returning your plates, your license can be suspended.
+Usually, the length of the suspension is the length of the insurance lapse.

 2. You were suspended because you didn’t handle your traffic tickets.

-Accumulating many tickets in a short amount of time or failing to answer tickets can lead to a suspension.
-You can avoid this by paying the fines when due.
-Alternatively, you can retain a traffic ticket attorney to fight your tickets for you.
+Accumulating in a short amount of time or failing to answer tickets can lead to a suspension.
+You can retain a traffic ticket attorney to fight your tickets and clear your suspensions.
 The Benjamin Goldman Law Office can do this for you.
-Consider getting in touch with our firm for more information on how we can handle your tickets.
+Consider getting in touch with our firm for more information on how we would handle your tickets and suspension.

 3. You were suspended because you owe taxes or child support

-Whether you are behind on your child support obligations or haven’t paid the state of NY taxes you owe, your license can be suspended until you take care of (or make satisfactory arrangements to handle) those debts.
+Whether you are behind on your child support obligations or have not paid the state of New York taxes you owe, your license can be suspended until you take care of (or make satisfactory arrangements to handle) those debts.

 4. You were suspended for driving under the influence.